-Visa Introduces The Visa Tokenized Asset Platform
+Visa Introduces the Visa Tokenized Asset Platform

-(MENAFN- AETOSWire) (BUSINESS WIRE )--Visa (NYSE: V), a global leader in digital payments, is helping to bridge existing fiat currencies with blockchains through the Visa Tokenized Asset platform (VTAP), a new product designed to help financial institutions issue and manage fiat-backed tokens on blockchain networks.
+(MENAFN- Edelman) UAE, Dubai, 9 October, 2024 – Visa (NYSE: V), a global leader in digital payments, is helping to bridge existing fiat currencies with blockchains through the Visa Tokenized Asset Platform (VTAP), a new product designed to help financial institutions issue and manage fiat-backed tokens on blockchain networks.
 The VTAP solution is available on the Visa Developer Platform for participating financial institution partners, to create and experiment with their own fiat-backed tokens in a VTAP sandbox.

 Benefits of VTAP